Chiang Ching-kuo: Moscow

 With or without his father's enthusiastic approval, Chiang Ching-kuo went on to Moscow in late 1925.
 He stayed in the Soviet Union for nearly twelve years.
 While there, Chiang was given the Russian name Nikolai Vladimirovich Elizarov (Николай Владимирович Елизаров) and put under the tutelage of Karl Radek at the Communist University of the Toilers of the East.
 Noted for having an exceptional grasp of international politics, his classmates included other children of influential Chinese families, most notably the future Chinese Communist party leader, Deng Xiaoping.
 Chiang Ching-kuo joined the Communist Youth League under Deng.
-Soon Ching-kuo was an enthusiastic student of Communist ideology, particularly Trotskyism and he presumably came to support Stalinism; though following the Great Purge, Joseph Stalin privately met with him and ordered him to publicly denounce Trotskyism.
+Soon Ching-kuo was an enthusiastic student of Communist ideology, particularly Trotskyism; though following the Great Purge, Joseph Stalin privately met with him and ordered him to publicly denounce Trotskyism.
 Chiang even applied to be a member of the All-Union Communist Party, although his request was denied.

 In April 1927, however, Chiang Kai-shek purged KMT leftists, had Communists arrested or killed, and expelled his Soviet advisers.
 Chiang Ching-kuo responded from Moscow with an editorial that harshly criticized his father's actions but was nonetheless detained as a "guest" of the Soviet Union, a practical hostage.
-Debate still continues as to whether he was forced to write the editorial, but he had seen Trotskyist friends arrested and killed by the Soviet secret police.
+The historiographic debate still continues as to whether he was forced to write the editorial, but he had seen Trotskyist friends arrested and killed by the Soviet secret police.
 The Soviet government sent him to work in the Ural Heavy Machinery Plant, a steel factory in the Urals, Yekaterinburg (then Sverdlovsk), where he met Faina Ipat'evna Vakhreva, a native Belarusian.
-They married on 15 March 1935, and she would later take the Chinese name, Chiang Fang-liang.
+They married on 15 March 1935, and she would later take the Chinese name Chiang Fang-liang.
 In December of that year, their son, Hsiao-wen was born.

 Chiang Kai-shek refused to negotiate a prisoner swap for his son in exchange for a Chinese Communist Party leader.
 He wrote in his diary, "It is not worth it to sacrifice the interest of the country for the sake of my son."
 In 1937, he maintained that "I would rather have no offspring than sacrifice our nation's interests", since he had no intention of stopping the war against the Communists.